-Welcome to small cottage designs and the world of shingled retreats . . . . the 19th century architectural style of
+Welcome to small cottage designs and the world of shingled retreats . . . the 19th century architectural style of leisure, which continues to this very day . . . . .

-Design Above By Harrison Design Associates
+Design Above by Harrison Design Associates

-. . . .
-Pass through the gates of the stone arch below and discover a truly original American architectural style
+. . .
+Pass through the gates of the stone arch below and discover a truly original American architectural style . . . . .

-Photo Credit: James Bleeker Photography
+Photo Credit: James Bleecker Photography

 . . . . a style that combines stone and shingles with turrets and towers, a profusion of dormers and chimneys that pierce